Veritas1814/ML/README.md

 ---

 ## 📊 Expected Results
-- Accurate 3D reconstruction of walls, rooms, and doors from 2D plans.
+- Accurate 3D reconstruction of walls, rooms, and doors from 2D plans
-- Fully automated import of generated structures into Minecraft.
+- Fully automated import of generated structures into Minecraft
-- Visual fidelity between input plans and in-game structures.
+- Visual accuracy between input plans and in-game structure
-- Demonstration of AI–Minecraft integration for educational and creative use.
+- Demonstration of AI–Minecraft integration for educational and creative use

 ---